Bayurzx/save-earth/README.md

 # How???
 Give it a name, add a caption, give some description, tell us where you saw it.
 Take a pic, sned us the link, just the link please.
 When adding a location have in mind that the app uses `Google Geocoder API` So use a language Google map will understand.
-It also uses `Google Javascript Map API` for exact coordinates all will integrated into the React App
+It also uses `Google Javascript Map API` for exact coordinates all well integrated into the React App, so, don't forget to click the coordinate button!

 # Who??
 Like I said earlier, It's for the freaks who care about nature... like us, NGOs that care about what's on earth, etc...

+# Setup Astra
+---
+### First of all I would like to thank astra for giving me 5GB free, no credit required `Wondering the catch?` Me too... tell if you find one.
+---
 ### DataStax Astra
 1. Create a [DataStax Astra account](https://astra.datastax.com/register) if you don't already have one: